Is Mount Everest a volcano?

 Despite the risks, people are drawn to Mount Everest by its beauty and by the sense of accomplishment that comes with reaching its summit.

 Is a volcanic eruption at Mount Everest possible?

 Everest is actually a mass of granite that was pushed up during the collision of two tectonic plates.

-While there are volcanoes in the region, they are all located several hundred miles away from Mount Everest.
+- While there are volcanoes in the region, they are all located several hundred miles away from Mount Everest.

 If Mount Everest is a volcano, how would it erupt and how dangerous will the eruption be?

 Mount Everest is not a volcano, but it is still possible for the mountain to erupt.

-The resulting ash cloud would be devastating to nearby villages and towns, and the flowing lava would pose a significant threat to climbers on the mountain.
+- The resulting ash cloud would be devastating to nearby villages and towns, and the flowing lava would pose a significant threat to climbers on the mountain.

 The last major eruption of Mount Everest occurred millions of years ago, and the mountain has been largely inactive since then.

 As a result, any eruption that does occur is likely to be small and pose little danger to people or property.